 san juan airport transfer avoid rip offs surge warning 2

-The first massive problem is that AMA prohibits standard-sized luggage entirely.
+The first problem is that AMA prohibits standard-sized luggage entirely.
 You can only bring carry-on items that fit on your lap.
-Attempt to board with a rollerboard suitcase and the driver will quickly turn you away.
+Attempt to board with a rollerboard suitcase and the driver will turn you away.

 san juan airport transfer avoid rip offs surge warning 3

-It was built strictly to move suburban commuters, not beach-bound tourists.
+It was built to move suburban commuters, not beach-bound tourists.
 Skip it entirely unless your destination happens to be along the Bayamón corridor.

 On-site rentals (the smart choice)